A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 We recognise that Business Asset Disposal Relief (BADR) plays a crucial role in promoting entrepreneurship and investment in the UK.
 Although BADR provides a tax-efficient way to exit business ventures, potential tax reforms could affect its future.
 If you are a company owner or director considering closing your solvent business and exploring options such as MVL for its future, reach out to our Business Recovery and Restructuring team to benefit from their expertise.

-MVLs are a more expensive option than striking off due to the involvement of a licensed insolvency practitioner.
-However, if your company has a large amount of money to distribute, the cost of an MVL could well be offset by the tax savings you may be able to make by extracting the money tied up in the business using this process.
+Members' Voluntary Liquidations are a more expensive option than striking off due to the involvement of a licensed insolvency practitioner.
+However, if your company has a large amount of money to distribute, the cost of a solvent liquidation could well be offset by the tax savings you may be able to make by extracting the money tied up in the business using this process.

 If the company’s affairs are complicated you need to know you are dealing with someone you can trust when bringing the company to a close.
 Attempting to strike off the company yourself, or using the cheapest MVL provider you can find, is never advised particularly when significant sums of money are involved.

-A licensed insolvency practitioner will be able to ensure your company is closed down in the most appropriate and cost-effective manner.
-Real Business Rescue offer a partner-led service for all liquidations meaning your company will be dealt with on an individual basis and you will always have a point of contact throughout the entire liquidation process.
+A licensed insolvency practitioner will be able to ensure your solvent company is liquidated in the most appropriate and cost-effective manner.
+Real Business Rescue offer a partner-led service for all solvent liquidations meaning your company will be dealt with on an individual basis and you will always have a point of contact throughout the entire liquidation process.

 Our Confidential Test will help your understand your: